 - To ensure you and your family are getting better at escaping a fire, try to get out of the house in under 3 minutes during your fire drill.
 Include extra challenges, so you will know how to escape the fire in more difficult situations.

-Learn more about what to do in a house fire in this article.
 If your property suffers from a fire, don’t panic.
 Follow these tips to make sure you and your family are safe.
-Then, for professional fire restoration services, contact PuroClean of Clairemont at (858) 869-1313.
+Then, for professional fire restoration services, contact PuroClean of South Miami at (305) 752-4019.